amuzetnoM/artifactvirtual/README.md

 ## New Dependencies
 - `langchain`: Added for advanced language model workflows and orchestration.
 - `langgraph`: Added for graph-based language model applications.

-Both packages are now listed in `requirements.txt` and installed in the environment.

 ## Debugging Tool
 - Implemented a scalable logging tool using Python's `logging` module.